Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/color_picker.rst

 The color picker is a pop-up that lets you define a color value.

 Color field
-   Lets you pick the the first and second color component.
+   Lets you pick the first and second color component.
 The shape can be selected by the `Types`_.
 Color slider
    The slider with a gradient in the background lets you define the third color component.
    It can also be controlled with the :kbd:`Wheel`.